 The eCommerce industry is expected to grow to $2,854,203m by 2023.
 That’s a lot of sales, a lot of customers, and a lot of competition.
 Reaching online shoppers before your competitors do is crucial to your future success and, luckily, the eCommerce experts at Deliverr are here to explain how something as simple as fast shipping can help you to reach more customers, convert more sales, and drive more profits.

-63% of online shoppers expect fast delivery whenever and wherever they’re shopping.
-But, fast shipping is more than a motivation – it’s an expectation.
+63% Of online shoppers expect fast delivery whenever and wherever they’re shopping.
+But, fast shipping is more than motivation – it’s an expectation.
 Accordingly, consumers will shop in places that meet this expectation, and if you’re not there, you’re drastically limiting your potential audience.